 Don’t forget about using vintage trunks or suitcases, which can be stacked to create a striking display while conveniently concealing patio essentials.
 These DIY storage solutions save space and breathe new life into your old furniture.

-Create a Dedicated Space for Grilling Tools
+Dedicated Storage for Grilling Tools

 Having a specific spot for all your grilling tools is a game-changer when you’re cooking up a storm.
 Why not set up a little storage area or shelf right next to your grill?